daostack/DAOstack-Hackers-Kit/docs/gettingStarted/setupGenericScheme.md

       ).send()
 ```

-#### Submit new proposal to Scheme Registrar via Alchemy UI
+#### Submit a new proposal to the Scheme Registrar via Alchemy UI

-  1. On Alchmey landing page choose the DAO to which you wish to register the scheme
+  1. On Alchemy's landing page, choose the DAO to which you wish to register the scheme.
-  2. Visit DAO's `Home` page and choose `Scheme Registrar`
+  2. Visit the DAO's `Home` page and choose `Scheme Registrar`.
-  3. Click `New Proposal`, this will open a popup
+  3. Click `New Proposal` – this will open a popup.
-  4. Select `Add Scheme` on the popup sidebar (on left)
+  4. Select `Add Scheme` on the popup sidebar (on the left).
-  5. Give appropriate title, description, url which describes the proposal
+  5. Give the proposal an appropriate title, description, and url linking to a description of the proposal.
-  6. Put the address of Generic Scheme contract
+  6. For `Scheme`,  put the address of your Generic Scheme contract (universal or not).

-      **NOTE**: Based on above step this would be either address of

-      - **UGenericScheme**: if DAO does not have UGenericScheme registered or you are editing params for existing one, then you can use UGenericScheme address (select Generic Scheme from the options list)
-      - **GenericScheme**: if DAO already has UGenericScheme registered, then address of the new GenericScheme instance deployed in previous step should be used

-  7. Enter the `paramHash` you got [here](#set-generic-scheme-to-interact-with-your-contract)
+  7. Enter the `paramHash` you got [here](#set-generic-scheme-to-interact-with-your-contract).
-  8. In permissions section choose `Call genericCall on behalf of`
+  8. In the permissions section, check `Call genericCall on behalf of` (this will allow your scheme to make generic calls, which is the whole point here).
-  9. Submit Proposal and sign off the transaction
+  9. Submit the proposal and sign the transaction as normal.
-  10. If the DAO agrees then your Generic Scheme with ability to interact with the `targetContract` will be registered to the DAO
+  10. If the DAO passes your proposal, then your Generic Scheme with the ability to interact with the `targetContract` will be registered to the DAO, and people will be able to submit proposals for the DAO to take your custom generic action.

 ## How to get Generic Scheme indexed by DAOstack subgraph
+The DAOstack subgraph enables Alchemy's quick loading of cached blockchain data and is a huge part of creating a positive user experience in Alchemy.

 If you are using:

-  - UGenericScheme: Done automatically and you do not have to worry about it 😅
+  - UGenericScheme: the subgraph is already indexing the scheme, and you do not have to worry about it 😅

   - GenericScheme: You will have to submit a PR [here](https://github.com/daostack/subgraph/tree/master/daos)

-    1. Choose the right network on which the DAO, for which this scheme is registered, exists
+    1. Make sure to choose the correct Ethereum network for your DAO
     2. If the scheme is for a new DAO, then add `YourDAO.json` in that network folder. eg.

             {